jonghall/image-import/build-image-server/readme.md

     * Modify Server Name, and Server Count.
 Count will determine how many servers will be provisioned to run conversions.
     * Modify instance profile and image to be used.
 These should not need to be mofified.
     * Modify recovery region, snapshot region to match desired source and destination for snapshots
-    * Modify cosbucket to match bucket location in image import format.
+    * Modify cosbucket to write to and import images from.
-    * Modify COS URI for which script will write converted images two.
+    * Modify COS private URI for which script will write converted images two.
 4. Issue `terraform init`
 5. Issue `terraform plan`
 6. Issue `terraform apply`